 Even during the first month, when your pain is at its worst, you will have whole half hours when you don't feel quite so bad.
 Use these times to do something that will help you in the long run - things like packing up any of his remaining things and putting them away somewhere where you can't see them - thus, the sight of his favourite soup bowl will no longer set you off on another crying jag when you're in the next 'my life is over' phase!

 Your favourite sad records.
 Play them and cry.
-Everyone has the ones that work for them - for me it was Aerosmith's 'What It Takes' and Thunder's 'Today The World Stopped Turning' - that title actually made me cringe to type it!
+Everyone has the ones that work for them - for me it was Aerosmith's 'What It Takes'.
 It's a bit of self-indulgence (especially coupled with the aforementioned carefully controlled drinking) that can help, just a little.

 Note: I met up with 'Nick' again in August 2013, having not seen him for 10 years; he got in touch with me through a mutual friend.
 We still got on like a house on fire, but then we always did.
 I really noticed, though, how I'd sort of 'moved on' but he hadn't - he was still starting up relationships without thinking about anything but momentary gratification.
 He was currently single, and sleeping in his brother's spare room.
 When we met we were 29 & 30 - we're now in our early 50s.
 It was really nice to see him though!
 At one point he said to me "I think our relationship ended because it was so intense at the beginning that it couldn't have remained that strong".
 I said, "No, Nick, our relationship ended because you started shagging someone else."

 And who says women aren't the practical ones???!!